 BUILDING TENSION & EXCITEMENT

 A few years ago, I shot my first short film as part of a weekend contest.
-I realized that my filmmaking skills were really bad.
-I wanted to take a class but they either cost too much or took to long or both.
-So I contact my friend Sean Sullivan, Pratt film instructor and owner of Digido productions and asked him how much he would charge to teach an intensive weekend course.
+I soon realized that my filmmaking skills were really bad.
+I wanted to take a class but they either cost too much or took too long or both.
+So I contacted my friend Sean Sullivan, Pratt film instructor and owner of Digido Productions and asked him how much he would charge to teach an intensive weekend course.
 He said $1000.
-So I booked him to do the workshop at my apartment and I invited other people to join me (and charge them $200).
-The weekend workshop was awesome and thought I learned a lot in those two days, here's my favorite lesson:
+So I booked him to do the workshop at my apartment and I invited other people to join me (and charged them $200).
+The weekend workshop was awesome and though I learned a lot in those two days, here's my favorite lesson:

 Top the Topper

 Even though this was a filmmaking lesson, the same concept can easily apply to comic book storytelling.
 Of course, it would help if the situations serviced the overall story.
-'Even better if some of the threats were funny situations, like when Satipo turned around and there were literally dozens of tarantula's on his back.
+'Even better if some of the threats were funny.
+Like when Satipo turned around and there were literally dozens of tarantula's on his back.

 Building tension and excitement is one of the tools that can really help you keep your reader captivated.
 Use it wisely and have fun creating comics!